designstem/projects/colorblindness/index-04-3-properties.md

 2. ~**SATURATION**~
 3. ~**BRIGHTNESS**~

-~All three of these properties change the effect the color has.~

 <!-- &nbsp; -->

-#### ~Have a look at these 2 greens~ 👉
+#### ~Look at these two greens~ 👉

-~Both are greens, but they have different effects.
-Most people wouldn’t call the brighter color natural although green often is used to suggest organic, natural themes.
+~Both are greens, but have a different brightness and saturation.
+Most people wouldn’t call the lower color natural although green often is used to suggest organic, natural properties.~
+~In lots of books, you can get lists of properties or effects a hue can have.
+Sometimes these descritpions are very shallow, because not only the hue influences a colors effect.
 Therefore we have to look closely when working with colors and not only judge the color’s effect by its hue.~
+~On the next few pages, we will look at this more closely.~

 <f-next-button  />